 \section{Additional Experimental Results}

 \textbf{Fine-tuning or Freezing CLIP Backbone in \modelname}\quad In this study, we provide a comprehensive analysis of the impact of fine-tuning or freezing the CLIP backbone in our framework.
 We specifically focus on the PQ\textsuperscript{seen} and PQ\textsuperscript{unseen} metrics, which evaluate the performance for classes that overlap and do not overlap between the training and testing datasets, respectively.
 To determine whether a class is seen or unseen, we adopt the prompt engineering technique described in~\cite{ghiasi2022scaling}, which provides synonyms or subcategories of classes.
 Specifically, if any category name in test dataset overlaps with a category name in training dataset, we consider it as a seen class; otherwise unseen.
 As discussed in the main paper, the proposed \modelname contains three components: a class-agnostic mask generator, an in-vocabulary classifier, and an out-of-vocabulary classifier.
 We thus explore using frozen or trainable CLIP for each component, and summarize the results in~\tabref{tab:frozen_finetune_backbone}.
 To ensure a fair comparison, all "trainable" modules utilize the same weights, resulting in identical mask proposals and in-vocabulary classification results.
+Moreover, we note that the first row in~\tabref{tab:frozen_finetune_backbone} with trainable mask generator and in-vocabulary classifier, can be considered as an approximation to OpenSeg~\cite{ghiasi2022scaling} in our framework.
 Our findings reveal that an in-vocabulary classifier built upon a trainable CLIP backbone achieves a higher PQ\textsuperscript{seen} score ($37.9$ compared to $32.4$), but experiences a decrease in PQ\textsuperscript{unseen} ($2.6$ compared to $12.6$) compared to a frozen out-of-vocabulary classifier.
 Consequently, a model that incorporates a trainable CLIP backbone for all components yields a PQ of $24.1$, which is $2.7$ lower than our final model (last row) that relies on a single frozen CLIP backbone.
 Using a trainable mask generator and in-vocabulary classifier, along with a frozen out-of-vocabulary classifier boosts the performance but requires maintaining one trainable and one frozen CLIP weights, resulting in $2\times$ more backbone parameters.
 In summary, our observations demonstrate that building the entire framework upon a frozen CLIP backbone is not only effective but also efficient, providing a better balance between PQ\textsuperscript{seen} and PQ\textsuperscript{unseen} metrics.